Continuous-time state-space methods for d18O and d13C in the Cenozoic Era: Integrated random walk plus noise models

+We apply this class of models to $\delta^{18}$O and $\delta^{13}$C by differentiating the measurement-equation variances according to drill sites (with the study-based specification relegated to the appendix) and the transition-equation variances according to the six climate states, exactly as for the random-walk-plus-noise model in Section~\ref{S:RWN}.

 The order of integration $m$ in model \eqref{E:IWN_m}, equal to the order of the corresponding Butterworth filter, is a design choice by the researcher that reflects the degree of desired smoothing.
-Given this design choice, the estimation maximizes the log-likelihood of model \eqref{E:IWN_m} with respect to $\sigma_{\eta,m}^2$ and $\sigma_\eps^2$ by way of the Kalman filter recursions \citep{Durbin2012}.
-Therefore, conditional on the data and $m$, the signal-to-noise ratios and the implied gain functions from Equation \eqref{E:gain} are optimal in this sense.
-Table \ref{T:SNR} shows that the estimated optimal signal-to-noise ratios decline steeply in $m$, which is expected, since a smoother state process $\mu$ captures less variation in the data, has a smaller variance $\sigma_{\eta,m}^2$ of the underlying white-noise driver and more variation in the data is captured by $\sigma_\eps^2$.
-The maximized log-likelihood decreases sharply in $m$.
-This also reflects the higher degree of smoothing of the estimated latent process $\mu$ with increasing $m$, which makes it increasingly unlikely that the residuals are draws from a normal distribution.
+Given this choice, the estimation maximizes the log-likelihood of model \eqref{E:IWN_m} with respect to the variance parameters by way of the Kalman filter recursions \citep{Durbin2012}; conditional on the data and $m$, the resulting signal-to-noise ratios and the implied gain functions from Equation \eqref{E:gain} are optimal in this sense.
+The maximized log-likelihood necessarily decreases with $m$, reflecting the higher degree of smoothing of the latent process $\mu_t$: a smoother $\mu_t$ captures less of the data variation, leaving more to the measurement equation.
+The per-state signal-to-noise ratios, reported as $\hat q_{m,k}=\hat Q_{00}/\bar\sigma_\eps^2$ in Table~\ref{T:IWN_Sites_PV} in the appendix, decline steeply with $m$, which is precisely the increasing smoothing imposed by higher integration orders (the dimension-stable quantity $\hat Q_{00}$ is defined in Equation~\eqref{E:Q00}).

-Figure \ref{F:Freq} plots the estimated optimal gain functions for $\delta^{18}$O (left panel) and $\delta^{13}$C (right panel) for different orders $m$.
-The figure and Table \ref{T:SNR} show that orders $m$ beyond 3 result in a cutoff very close to the zero frequency.
+For high integration orders the implied Butterworth cutoff frequency lies very close to zero, so the latent process is strongly smoothed.
 Nevertheless, the resulting estimated latent processes $\mu$ still show a good fit and a discernible difference in the degree of smoothing for orders $m$ between 4 and 6, as we now demonstrate in the estimation that distinguishes measurement equation variances according to studies and transition equation variances according to climate states.